alces-software/flight_cache/README.md

 ```

 Then the file is uploaded to a container either by `:id` or `:tag`.
 The `:scope`
 is optional when used with a `:tag`.
-See discussion about the `:scope` for more
-details.

 ```
 # The following methods upload to: